rmhdev/rmhdev.github.com/_posts/2018-08-30-mandelbrot-introduction.md

 title:      "The Mandelbrot set, step by step (1): introduction"
 date:       2018-08-30 07:00:00 +0700
 categories: mandelbrot introduction golang
-abstract:   "First of a series of posts where I build step by step an app that displays the Mandelbrot set."
+abstract:   "First of a series of posts where I develop step by step an app in Golang that displays the Mandelbrot set."
 published:  true
 ---